A lasting impression begins with a powerful visual brand identity.

 Provide your designer with as much detailed information as possible about your brand’s target audience and purpose.

 For example, when asked about your target audience, a one-word answer like ‘women’ is too broad.
 A better answer will include things like Gender, Age, Profession, Geographic location, Socioeconomic status, Frustrations, etc.

 Describe the feeling you want to evoke from your target market with your brand.
 Remember that people buy with emotions and then justify later with “logic”.
 Visuals are a key part of hooking your audience emotionally to draw them closer to your brand.

-You’re making a long term investment, so think beyond today.
-Describe your objectives for your brand and where you see your brand in 5 years from now.
+You’re making a long-term investment, so think beyond today.
+Describe your objectives for your brand and where you see your brand 5 years from now.

 Your designer will be able to create a better result if you provide as much clarity and information as you can.

 The goal of the discovery phase is for your designer to truly understand what your brand represents and your vision.
 Once your designer has this knowledge they can move confidently to the research phase.

 Creating a new brand identity requires a similar approach to starting a new business.
 This means the research phase is a critical piece to making sure that your brand is unique and has a place in your niche.